 If you’re doing content marketing consistently, you’ve probably covered certain topics from several angles.
 This is especially true if you’re following Marcus Sheridan’s They Ask, You Answer methodology and using The Big 5 topics to guide your editorial strategy.

 Where that is the case, you have an opportunity to make your content work even harder for you by compiling it together into a longer guide or ebook.

-While there are still a number of situations when it makes sense to gate content, there are also very compelling reasons NOT to gate it in certain circumstances.
+While I stand by the examples above, there are also very compelling reasons not to gate it in certain circumstances.

 In this case, I would rather ungate that awesome ebook and put the content right on a website page so that Google and other search engines can crawl it.

 This approach helps improve search engine rankings and increases the likelihood that more people will actually see your content — which in turn puts you in a better position to generate leads.

 After all, the internet is all about free access to information.
 So share your content with the world.